Golden Valley, Arizona: 2010 escapes

 On July 30, 2010, three inmates, two incarcerated for murders, one for attempted homicides, escaped from the facility.
 One was recaptured in western Colorado on August 1, after a shootout with a Garfield County deputy and city police in Rifle, Colorado.
 A second was recaptured by U.S. Marshals on August 9 in Meeteetse, Wyoming.
 The third escapee and his accomplice cousin were captured near Springerville on August 19, 2010, also by U.S. Marshals, in an east-central Arizona, White Mountains, U.S. Forest Service campground.

 July 2015 riots

 On July 1, 2 and 4, riots broke out once again at the Arizona State Prison – Kingman, at Golden Valley, which had "a long history of problems."
 Nine guards and seven inmates were injured, and the state brought in 96 members of its special tactical unit to quell the disturbances.

 MTC contract termination

-In August 2015, Arizona governor Doug Ducey terminated the contract with MTC after an Arizona Department of Corrections investigative report revealed the company had "a culture of disorganization, disengagement, and disregard" of DOC policies.
+In August 2015, Arizona governor Doug Ducey terminated its contract with Utah-based Maintenance and Training Corporation (MTC) after an Arizona Department of Corrections investigative report revealed the company had "a culture of disorganization, disengagement, and disregard" of DOC policies.